 Ten Second Review

 Infiniti's Q50 continues its difficult task of establishing itself as a contender in the compact executive market.
-In this revised guise, it gets more sophisticated suspension and steering systems, plus a potent new 3.0-litre V6 twin-turbo engine.
-Will it be enough?
+In this revised guise, it gets a smarter look, a classier cabin and semi-autonomous driving tech, building on the sophisticated suspension and steering systems and the potent 3.0-litre V6 twin-turbo engine not long previously added to the line-up.
+Will it all be enough?
 If you were thinking of a BMW 3 Series, a Mercedes C-Class or an Audi A4 but wanted something a bit different, then it just might be..

 Ask most car buyers what Infiniti is and you'll mainly get quizzical looks and a shrug of the shoulders.
 Only a minority will know it as Nissan's luxury sub-brand.
 In effect, Infiniti is to Nissan what Lexus is to Toyota and what Acura is to Honda in the US.
 So why the need for these somewhat contrived brand-building exercises?
 Well, it's to set the cars in question apart.
 And in Infiniti's case, to distance its products from small cheap Nissan models.
 After all, this company is aiming to go head to head with BMW, so it needs all the perceived image points it can get.
 Infiniti's been established in the UK since 2008 and hasn't made that much of a splash.
-This Q50 though, merits serious consideration, in the BMW 3 Series sector, especially in its latest guise where it gets a next-generation Direct Adaptive Steering system, plus Dynamic Digital Suspension that claims to offer a number of engaging ride options.
-There's an all-new 3.0-litre twin-turbo 400bhp petrol V6 added to the line-up too, though most UK sales will continue to be of the more modest 170bhp 2.2d diesel model.
+This Q50 though, merits serious consideration, in the BMW 3 Series sector, especially in its latest guise where it gets a classier look and feel and even more sophistcated technology.
+And it isn't long since the brand added in a next-generation Direct Adaptive Steering system, clever Dynamic Digital Suspension and a potent 3.0-litre twin-turbo 400bhp petrol V6 into the line-up too.
+Infiniti is pulling out all the stops.
+But will buyers respond?

 Rule one of the compact executive market, in the UK at least, is that you won't succeed without a good diesel engine.
 Lexus has discovered that with its IS model, that brand trying instead to persuade buyers that a petrol/electric hybrid is a better bet.
 With this Q50, Infiniti has decided to try and cover both bases, offering potential customers a 168bhp 2.2-litre diesel and a potent 360bhp petrol/electric hybrid.
-A 208bhp 2.0t petrol turbo is also offered in the range and in this revised model, a flagship 400bhp V6 3.0-litre twin-turbo unit has been added in at the top of the line-up; it'll be a vanishingly rare sight on our roads.
-This enhanced model gets two fresh features - but only if you go for one of the top engines.
+A 208bhp 2.0t petrol turbo is also offered in the range and at the top of the line-up, a flagship 400bhp V6 3.0-litre twin-turbo variant is available, though it'll be a vanishingly rare sight on our roads.
 The Hybrid and the 3.0-litre V6 variants get 'Direct Adaptive Steering', billed as the world's first digital steering system.
 It's one of those set-ups that claim to vary steering asistance depending on the type of driving you're doing.
 These usually have something of an anaethetised feel but Infiniti claims to have created natural feedback here and says that it's fully customisable to the needs of the driver through the car's Drive Mode Selector system.
 The 3.0-litre V6 variant also gets 'DDS' 'Dynamic Digital Suspension', also adjustable through the Drive Mode settings.
 'DDS' monitors body roll, pitch and bounce rate to restrain body motion for a comfortable, confident and insulated ride in all conditions, ensuring that bumps and undulating road conditions are absorbed to maintain flat body pressure.

 Design and Build